eush77/regexp.execall/README.md

 If `execAll` is called in the context of a `RegExp`, it will use it as a `regexp`.

-Returns an array of matches in the format of a built-in `exec`.
+Returns an array of matches in the format of the built-in `exec`.
 If `regexp` is non-global, the returning array contains either one or zero elements.

 ### execAll.extendRegExp()